-Students will be issued a designated HP Chromebook and accessories (power supply) for their sole use.
-Students should not "share" their HP Chromebook with other students and/or family members for personal use.
-Students are expected to transport their fully charged device to and from school each day.
-Each device and its associated accessories will be tagged and entered into an HCSD maintained asset management system.
+Students will be issued a designated Dell Chromebook and accessories (power supply) for their sole use.
+Students should not "share" their Dell Chromebook with other students and/or family members for personal use.
+Students are expected to transport their fully charged devices to and from school each day.
+Each device and its associated accessories will be tagged and entered into an HCSD-maintained asset management system.
 Students may not tamper with and/or remove asset management identification labeling.
 HCSD configures each device such that it may be accessed only by entering a login and password issued by HCSD.
-Manipulation of a device's security and/or restricted login process is a violation of the HCSD Acceptable Use Policy and may result in termination of a student's eligibility for the student learning device program.
+Manipulating a device's security and/or restricted login process violates the HCSD Acceptable Use Policy.
+It may result in the termination of a student's eligibility for the student learning device program.

 Students may not affix any type of adhesive labels and/or stickers on the device.
 Students may not write, draw, and/or mark on the device or its associated accessories.
 The device and its associated accessories, HCSD-issued email account, and cloud storage are the property of the District and may be subject to inspection by HCSD at any time.
-Students and their parents/guardians should have no expectation of privacy of content found on HCSD-owned HP Chromebooks, nor the HCSD supported email and cloud storage services.
+Students and their parents/guardians should not expect privacy of content found on HCSD-owned Dell Chromebooks, nor the HCSD-supported email and cloud storage services.

 The device and its associated accessories must be returned to the District, when requested, in satisfactory condition.
-Devices and its associated accessories are in satisfactory condition if they show no signs of intentional or extensive damage or misuse of the exterior physical devices, the internal compartments and hardware, and all HCSD installed programs, applications, security settings, and programs are unchanged and operational.
+Devices and associated accessories are in satisfactory condition if they show no signs of intentional or extensive damage or misuse of the exterior physical devices, the internal compartments and hardware, and all HCSD installed programs, applications, security settings, and programs are unchanged and operational.

-The device and its associated accessories are subject to inspection prior to collection.
+The device and its associated accessories are subject to inspection before collection.
 If the damage is detected, the student's account may be fined as outlined in this handbook.
-The HP Chromebook and its accessories must be returned immediately when students transfer, withdraw, are expelled, or terminate enrollment for any reason.
+The Dell Chromebook and its accessories must be returned immediately when students transfer, withdraw, are expelled, or terminate enrollment for any reason.
 If students withdraw, are expelled, or terminate enrollment for any reason, all stored data on their HC Google accounts and their assigned devices will be deleted.